Banning Lyon

-Banning Lyon was a plaintiff in a 1990s class action lawsuit against National Medical Enterprises, now Tenet Healthcare.
-His involvement in the lawsuit led to the publication of an autobiographical op-ed in The New York Times in October, 1993.
-Lyon was born and raised in Southern California and was a founding member of the Hagfish punk Rock band.
+Banning Lyon is an American author, outdoor guide, and former phychiatric patient and plaintiff in a 1990s class action lawsuit against National Medical Enterprises, now Tenet Healthcare.
+His involvement in the lawsuit led to the publication of an autobiographical op-ed in The New York Times in October 1993.
+Lyon was born and raised in Southern California and was a founding member of the Hagfish punk rock band.

 Music

 Banning Lyon co-founded the punk rock band Hagfish with Doni and Zach Blair in 1991.
 Lyon drummed for the band for approximately two years, opening for bands such as ALL, Swervedriver, and Poster Children.
 He finally left the band after several disagreements with the Blair brothers.

 Lyon went on to reunite with high school friends Jarrod King (guitar) and Jef King (vocals), with Damon Earnheart on bass, to form the skate punk band Cleaners, based in the Dallas/Ft.
 Worth metroplex.
 They recorded and released Walking on Eggshells before ultimately splitting up in 1999.